 About Parking Mode

-Nexar dash cams have sensors that detect movement and impact when your car is parked.
+Nexar dash cams have sensors that detect impact when your car is parked.
 Nexar utilizes the dashcam’s sensors to wake up in case your vehicle was involved in a hit and run while parked or if someone vandalizes or tries to steal your car.
 Your Nexar dash cam will automatically turn on and capture a 30-second clip of the incident, to make sure you have the evidence you need.

 Set up Parking Mode